salimandre/face-recognition-in-one-minute/README.md

 **step 1**: choose 10 imgs from stars/personalities which are in some way (gender, age, skin color etc...) similar to you.

-These imgs will be added to graph of faces and labelled as false.
+These imgs will be added to Graph Of Faces and labelled as false.

 **step 2**: take few snapshots (5-10) in real-time of you, varying your pose and your distance to webcam

-These imgs will be added to graph of faces and labelled as true.
+These imgs will be added to Graph Of Faces and labelled as true.

 **step 3**: compute bounding boxes using Viola-Jones algorithms to detect faces on every imgs.